 - How to do the basics of a transaction as a real estate investor or agent.

-- How to close deals but their earning potential is going to be very, very low.
+- How to close deals, but their earning potential will be very, very low.

-The tacticians influence is also going to be very, very low on those clients in that industry.
+The tacticians’ influence will also be very, very low on those clients in that industry.

-So in order to raise your income and become more stable as an agent or an investor, you need to start taking steps to become an expert.
+So to raise your income and become more stable as an agent or an investor, you need to start taking steps to become an expert.